 - $20–$75 per month

 German Shepherds are highly intelligent.
-This means that your German Shepherd can help you out when you are in a pinch, but it also means that you need to provide your German Shepherd ample entertainment, or else the dog could become destructive out of boredom.
+This means that your German Shepherd can help you out when you are in a pinch, but it also means that you need to provide your German Shepherd ample entertainment, or else your dog could become destructive.

 If you want to go the extra mile for your dog’s entertainment, you can even buy a doggie subscription box.
 These boxes will offer toys, treats, and more for your dog, but these boxes can be pretty expensive too.